dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

 ## Troubleshooting Ratel's Client authentication

-If you are getting errors in Ratel when server's TLS is enabled try opening your alpha URL as a webpage.
+If you are getting errors in Ratel when TLS is enabled, try opening your Dgraph Alpha URL as a web page.

-Assuming you are running Dgraph on your local machine, opening `https://localhost:8080/` in browser should produce a message `Dgraph browser is available for running separately using the dgraph-ratel binary`.
+Assuming you are running Dgraph on your local machine, opening `https://localhost:8080/` in the browser should produce a message `Dgraph browser is available for running separately using the dgraph-ratel binary`.

 In case you are getting a connection error, try not passing the `--tls_client_auth` flag when starting an alpha.
 If you are still getting an